-- §21.1 The parties shall review and discuss the mission of the statewide labor-management Affirmative Action/Diversity Committee (Article 10), Employment Committee (Article 35), Professional Development Committee (Article 42), Safety and Health Committee (Article 43), Technology Committee (Article 44) and Campus Grants Committee (Article 45) to ensure that program objectives effectively meet the needs of the State University and members of the Professional Services Negotiating Unit. - §21.2 The State shall prepare, secure introduction and recommend passage of legislation for appropriations in the amounts of \$2,900,000 for the 2007-2008 Agreement year, \$3,045,000 for the 2008-2009 Agreement year, \$3,198,000 for the 2009-2010 Agreement year and \$3,357,000 for the 2010-2011 Agreement year for the purpose of funding statewide joint labor-management committee programs as mutually agreed upon by the parties.
+\$21.1 The parties shall review and discuss the mission of the statewide labor-management Affirmative Action/Diversity Committee (Article 10), Employment Committee (Article 35),

+Joint Committee on Health Benefits (Article 41), Professional Development Committee (Article 42), Safety and Health Committee (Article 43), Technology Committee (Article 44) and Campus Grants Committee (Article 45) to ensure that program objectives effectively meet the needs of the State University and members of the Professional Services Negotiating Unit.

+\$21.2 The State shall prepare, secure introduction and recommend passage of legislation for appropriations in the amounts of \$3,357,000 for the 2013-2014 Agreement year, \$3,424,140 for the 2014-2015 Agreement year, and \$3,492,623 for the 2015-2016 Agreement year for the purpose of funding statewide joint labor-management committee programs as mutually agreed upon by the parties.
 The parties shall meet within 90 days following the execution of this Agreement to mutually agree upon appropriate funding levels for each statewide joint labor-management committee.
 The unexpended portions of each year's appropriation shall be carried over into the succeeding year and added to the appropriation for the succeeding year.